 The DDA also allows disability standards to be formulated in a range of areas, including public transport.
 These standards spell out in detail rights and obligations under the DDA, providing greater certainty about the Act's requirements.
 For more information on the DDA refer to the Attorney-General's Department.

 Disability Standards for Accessible Public Transport 2002, as amended

-The Disability Standards for Accessible Public Transport 2002 (Transport Standards) as amended, are formulated by the Attorney-General under subsection 31 (1) of the DDA.The Minister for Infrastructure and Regional Development has responsibility for providing public transport policy advice on the Transport Standards.
+The Disability Standards for Accessible Public Transport 2002 (Transport Standards) as amended, are formulated by the Attorney-General under subsection 31 (1) of the DDA.The Minister for Infrastructure, Transport and Regional Development has responsibility for providing public transport policy advice on the Transport Standards.

 Part 34 of the Transport Standards requires the Minister, in consultation with the Attorney-General, to review the efficiency and effectiveness of these Standards within 5 years after they take effect; and carry out a subsequent review every 5 years after the initial review.

 The Review must consider whether discrimination has been removed as far as possible, according to the requirements for compliance set out in Schedule 1; and any necessary amendments to these Standards.